Mr-Zeros/Multimodal-PET-CT-EHR-Fusion-for-Prognostic-Stratification-in-Mantle-Cell-Lymphoma/README.md

 ## Project Overview

-This repository presents a **self-contained demonstration implementation** of the multimodal framework described in the manuscript:
+This repository presents the implementation of the multimodal framework:

 > **Interpretable Multimodal PET/CT-EHR Fusion via Mixture-of-Experts for Prognostic Stratification in Mantle Cell Lymphoma**

-The repository focuses on **architectural faithfulness** to the manuscript:

 - PET/CT preprocessing with harmonization and registration
 - EHR structuring into sentence-level, time-aware tokens